 Stuff and add your cheese.
 The cheese is optional, but do drizzle with extra virgin olive oil before baking.

-Lamb Stuffed Green Peppers
+Greek Stuffed Bell Peppers

 This is a perfect Greek main dish to serve to your family on any given night.
 Prepping can be made ahead of time and baked when you get home.
 Serve with a dollop of yogurt or sour cream.
 This recipe has been in our family for years, tried and true.